Prabhassharma177/fakewhatsapp/README.md

 when was I studing Ejs then I created this app.

 Why I create this app ?
+Making this app helped me understand ejs in whole new way.